 - Frequent/uncontrollable urination

-Once Dr. Louis has determined which hormone levels are low, he will check the affected parts o four body.
+Once Dr. Louis has determined which hormone levels are low, he will check the affected parts of the body.
 Sometimes, the problem is not with the pituitary gland, but with the other target organs.

-Imaging tests, such as a computed tomography (CT) scan or magnetic resonance imaging (MRI) scan of your brain, is required to determine if a tumor on your pituitary gland is affecting its function.
+Imaging tests, such as computed tomography (CT) scan or magnetic resonance imaging (MRI) scan of your brain, are required to determine if a tumor on your pituitary gland is affecting its function.